-WATER MILL, NY 10/1/2014-In the third iteration of its Platform series, the Parrish Art Museum presents artist Maya Lin, whose ecologically inspired works exist at the intersection of art, architecture, and environmental science.
-Platform: Maya Lin, on view July 4 through October 13, 2014, reveals the artist's exploration of how humans experience and impact the landscape.
+WATER MILL, NY 6/30/2014-In the third iteration of its Platform series, the Parrish Art Museum presents artist Maya Lin, whose ecologically inspired works exist at the intersection of art, architecture, and environmental science.
+Platform: Maya Lin, opening July 4 and continuing through October 13, 2014, reveals the artist's exploration of how humans experience and impact the landscape.
+It will be on view during the Parrish Art Museum's annual gala, the Midsummer Party, on July 12, 2014.